 I choose Rustoleum Oiled Bronze for the baffles.
 To prep' them I brushed several coats of sealer on all the edges where the MDF had been cut and sanded it with very fine sand paper to ensure the texture of the rounded edges matched to face of the panels.
 I also applied sealer to the driver and port cutouts as a precaution against any moisture working its way in.
 Then I glued the base ports into the panels.

 TIP: I learned the hard way some glues shrink.
-I suggest once you have your ports in position with wet glue, place the front panel face down on a perfectly flat surface and apply weights to it and the back of the port to ensure the port stays perfectly flush to the panel while the glue sets.
+I suggest once you have your ports in position with wet glue, place the front panel face down on a clean flat surface.
+Apply weights to the baffle and the back of the port pressing both into your work surface.
+This will ensure the port stays perfectly flush to the baffle while the glue sets.